All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 VIP functions as a pleiotropic neuropeptide, binding to VPAC1 and VPAC2 receptors on immune cells, neurons, and intestinal epithelium.
 This binding activates cAMP-dependent pathways that promote T-regulatory cell differentiation, reduce Th1/Th17 inflammatory responses, and enhance intestinal barrier integrity through tight junction protein upregulation.

 Winner: BPC-157 for mechanism versatility.
-While each peptide has specific strengths, BPC-157's multiple pathways of action provide the most comprehensive approach to gut healing and inflammation resolution.
+While each peptide has specific strengths, BPC-157's multiple pathways of action provide the most thorough approach to gut healing and inflammation resolution.

 Clinical Evidence: Which Has the Strongest Research Support?